Manhattan Movie Magazine

 Manhattan Movie Magazine or MMM is an American online film magazine that "cover[s] all things film- with a NY twist."
 It launched at the Tribeca Film Festival in 2007.
 Its editor-in-chief is Steve Eliau, while writer Marlow Stern has also served as an editor since its founding.
+After 2009, the magazine's online presence declined significantly with the final publication reportedly released in 2010.